Gujeah/Risk-Flag-Prediction/README.md

 1.  **Model Development:** The data preprocessing and model training logic are defined in a Python script.
 2.  **Experiment Tracking (MLflow):** Every model training run is tracked with MLflow to log parameters, metrics, and the model artifact.
 3.  **Model Registry (MLflow):** The best-performing model is registered in the MLflow Model Registry, where it is versioned and managed.
-4.  **CI/CD Trigger:** A push to the `main` branch of the GitHub repository triggers an automated CI/CD pipeline via GitHub Actions.
+4.  **CI/CD Trigger:** A push to the `main` branch of the GitHub repository triggers an automated CI/CD pipeline via GitHub Actions...
 5.  **Deployment (AWS):** The pipeline builds a Docker image of the Flask API, pushes it to AWS ECR, and deploys it to a running AWS EC2 instance.
 6.  **Real-Time Inference:** The deployed Flask API serves as a real-time inference endpoint, accepting user data and returning predictions.
 7.  **Model Monitoring:** The architecture supports continuous monitoring of the deployed model, providing insights into its performance and data drift.